NOAA-Central-Library-NCL/NOAA_IR/README.md

 >>> docs = json_d['response']['docs']
 ```

-Once the items's collection data is loaded you can load into into Pandas' DataFrame from object with a single command/
+Once the items's collection data is loaded you can load into Pandas' DataFrame from object with a single command/

 ```
 >>> df = pd.DataFrame(docs)